 If you choose to store personal data in the cloud, such as through Microsoft 365, you have security features such as the ability to help you to manage permissions to files and folders, centralized secure locations to save your files (OneDrive or SharePoint document libraries), and data encryption when sending or retrieving your files.

-Microsoft 365 features that can help
+Microsoft 365 features that can help in Step 4

 You can use Set up compliance features to help to protect your business's sensitive information.
 Compliance Manager can help you get started right away!
 For example, you can Create and Deploy data loss prevention policies that uses the GDPR template.